AlexCo1d/Alex/MyProject/UNNC-Cervical/Paper Manuscript.md

 - ViT relies on its multi-head self-attention module that enable it to grab global contextual information.
 So we name this subnetwork Self-Attention Stage.
 However, ViT requires a significant amount of data and computational resources for training to effectively learn useful visual features.
 Therefore, to train a ViT backbone we usually adopt a strategy of pre-training followed by fine-tuning, where it is first pre-trained on ImageNet and then fine-tuned on our target dataset.

 ### Multi-Scale Fusion Stage
 - Multi-Scale Fusion Stage is substantially an Atrous Spatial Pyramid Pooling (ASPP)  #cite  plus CBAM, aiming at apply attention mechanism to Multi-Scale convolutional network.
-By
+ASPP was firstly been proposed in DeepLab series network,  representing a spatial pyramid structure with dilated convolution.
+Given a certain dilation rate, ASPP could expand the receptive field without utilizing pooling or downsampling operations, fulfill the goal of fusing multi-scale features.
 ### Upsampling Stage

 ## 跳跃连接适应性机制